mrgaaron/docs/source/concepts/reading.rst

 .. code-block:: javascript

     sensors = {
-                device: { key: thermostatKey },  // As supplied by user or database lookup
+                devices: { key: thermostatKey },  // As supplied by user or database lookup
-                sensor: "ALL"
+                sensors: "all"
               };

     response = client.latest(sensors);